quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 drafts of this document (see draft-marx-qlog-main-schema).
 The old values for the "qlog_version" field were "draft-00", "draft-01" and "draft-02".
 When qlog was moved to the QUIC working group, we decided to switch to a new versioning scheme which is independent of individual draft document numbers.
-However, we do start from 0.3, as conceptually 0.0, 0.1 and 0.2 can map to draft-00, draft-01 and draft-02.
+However, we did start from 0.3, as conceptually 0.0, 0.1 and 0.2 can map to draft-00, draft-01 and draft-02.